onyx-platform/onyx-datomic/README.md

  :lifecycle/calls :onyx.plugin.datomic/read-log-calls}
 ```

 Task will emit a sentinel `:done` when it reaches the tx log-end-tx.
+Note, when
+using :datomic/log-end-tx, the transaction id must eventually exist in order for
+the sentinel to be output.
+This is because log-end-tx is used as an argument to
+tx-range-log, and thus no greater tx will ever be read.

 ##### commit-tx